 Order Chiroptera: The Bats

-Louisiana has roughly a dozen species of native bats, from the tricolored bat and southeastern myotis, which may weigh only 4 or 5 grams, to the hoary and northern yellow bats, which can tip the scales at 30 grams or more.
+Louisiana animals include roughly a dozen species of native bats from the tricolored bat and southeastern myotis, which may weigh only 4 or 5 grams, to the hoary and northern yellow bats, which can tip the scales at 30 grams or more.
 Spanish moss -- that iconic Deep South bromeliad -- provides critical roosting habitat for the Seminole bat as well as the northern yellow bat, also fond of perching in the fronds of cabbage palms.

 Order Cingulata: The Armadillos